crxtrdude/nikkishore/README.md

 # NIKKI SHORE

-ZDoom based game
+ZDoom based first person action adventure.

 ## Notes

-This game is designed for ZDoom primarily.
-GZDoom can also be used, but ZDoom compatibility is still retained for low spec computers who can only run ZDoom.
+This game is designed with ZDoom in mind.
+GZDoom/GLOOME can also be used, but ZDoom compatibility is still retained for low spec computers who can only run ZDoom.

+When finished, this game will be shipped alongside GLOOME, a commercial-friendly GZDoom port.
+See the [GLOOME Github](https://github.com/marrub--/GLOOME) page for details.

 This game is still in its early planning stages.

 ## Building

+By default, you can just open the Oven.bat batch file to bake yourself a new PK3 file in the '\bin' folder.
+This could be played without any dependencies to IWADS, but you need to modify the 'IWADINFO.txt' in the engine pk3 file to use them.

+The included GLOOME engine has a modified IWADINFO already out of the box.

 The game requires Freedoom: Phase 2 to play.
 Get the most recent commit at [the Freedoom Git Builds site](http://freedoom.soulsphere.org).

-This is laid out in the PK3 manner, see [the article] (http://zdoom.org/wiki/Using_ZIPs_as_WAD_replacement) on ZDoom Wiki for details.
+This is laid out in the PK3 manner, see [the article](http://zdoom.org/wiki/Using_ZIPs_as_WAD_replacement) on ZDoom Wiki for details.

 Recommended editor used is GZDoom Builder.
 There is a GZDoom builder config file included that you can add to the editor and set up.
 See included readme file in 'builder_files' folder for details.

 ## Copyright / Permissions

-Nikki Shore characters and concept are copyright (c) 2013-2015 Clinton Cañalita & Audryk Vasquez, All rights reserved.
+Nikki Shore characters and concept are copyright (c) 2013-2015 Clinton CaÃ±alita & Audryk Vasquez, All rights reserved.

-Other trademarks are registered to their responsible owners and is not associated with Clinton Cañalita or Audryk Vasquez in any way or form.
+Other trademarks are registered to their responsible owners and is not associated with Clinton CaÃ±alita or Audryk Vasquez in any way or form.

 Nikki Shore game code: